-Resident engagement is crucial to any HOA, condo or apartment’s management operations.
-In a recent poll we conducted, residents stated how easy it is to get information online and liked that they could get useful information about their community, but wish their managers would update information more regularly.
-The more informed a resident is, the more likely they are to engage in the community and be even more invested!
-In turn, a high resident engagement rate contributes to a better-run community.
-Pilera’s web portal offers many ways to increase resident engagement in their community through communications, documents, events, and more.
-In this month’s Manager Toolkit, we share 8 specific ways in which you can inform, engage, and delight residents!
+Resident engagement is crucial to any HOA, condo, or apartment’s management operations.
+In a recent poll we conducted, residents stated how easy it is to get information online.
+They liked that they could get useful information about their community, but wished their managers would update information more regularly.
+When you keep residents informed, they’ll be more invested in the community.
+High resident engagement contributes to a better-run community.
+Pilera’s web portal offers many ways for you to increase resident engagement through communications, documents, events, and more.
+In this month’s Manager Toolkit, we share 10 ways you can inform, engage, and delight residents!

 1) Communicate frequently with your residents

 Keeping your residents informed about what is happening in the community is key to establishing trust.
 The best way to keep your residents informed is by communicating with them frequently.
 Examples of communications you can send to your residents include: